 To learn more how to boost engagement on Twitter and raise your Quality Adjusted Bids, check out Larry’s post on mastering Twitter Quality Score.

 In the past, advertisers had to content themselves with incredibly broad targeting options with their advertising.
 Today, however, the possibilities for advertising targeting are virtually limitless – to the point that it’s actually a little creepy.
 However, for advertisers, this granularity is amazingly powerful, and even more so if you layer your targeting options.

 This technique can be extraordinarily effective is used strategically.
 Most companies are sufficiently impressed by the ability to target prospective customers of a certain age range, household income, and level of educational attainment.
 However, by layering these already-powerful targeting options with additional data – say, by incorporating purchasing behavior on top of demographic data – you can leverage these combinations to create timely, relevant campaigns.

-However, the secondary layer of targeting data isn’t limited to just purchasing behavior (though it’s certainly among the most useful, as we’ll see in tip #2).
-It could also include Life Events (see tip #13), places visited, hobbies and interests, or virtually any other targeting demographic.
+The secondary layer of targeting data is practically unlimited: it can include Life Events (see tip #13), places visited, hobbies and interests, or virtually any other targeting demographic.
 Think of this technique as mix-and-match – you can combine various data sets and targeting options to create highly customized, laser-focused custom audiences.

 This technique is another of Larry’s incredibly powerful Facebook ad targeting strategies – check out the rest in this post.